The general Arason-Pfister Hauptsatz: Summary on Special Groups, Hyperfields and Superfields

-Even if the rings-like multi-algebraic structure have been studied for more than 70 years, the developments of notions of polynomials in the ring-like multialgebraic structure seems to have a more significant development only from the last decade: for instance in \cite{jun2015algebraic} some notion of multi polynomials is introduced to obtain some applications to algebraic and tropical geometry, in \cite{ameri2019superring} a more detailed account of variants of concept of multipolynomials over hyperrings is applied to get a form of Hilbert's Basissatz.
+Even if the multivalued structures similar to rings have been studied for more than 70 years, the developments of notions of polynomials in the ring-like multivalued structure seems to have a more significant development only from the last decade: for instance in \cite{jun2015algebraic} some notion of multi polynomials is introduced to obtain some applications to algebraic and tropical geometry, in \cite{ameri2019superring} a more detailed account of variants of concept of multipolynomials over hyperrings is applied to get a form of Hilbert's Basissatz.